I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisfreememorywithtagpriority.md

 <p>None</p>

 ## -remarks
 <p>Because noncached memory and contiguous memory are seldom released until the allocating miniport
     driver is unloading, a caller of
     <b>NdisFreeMemoryWithTagPriority</b> usually is running at IRQL = PASSIVE_LEVEL for these types of
-    de-allocations.
-In any case:</p>

-<p>When a caller of
-      <b>NdisFreeMemoryWithTagPriority</b> releases contiguous memory, it must be running at IRQL =
-      PASSIVE_LEVEL.</p>

-<p>When a caller of
-      <b>NdisFreeMemoryWithTagPriority</b> releases noncached memory, it must be running at IRQL &lt;
-      DISPATCH_LEVEL.</p>

-<p>When a caller of
-      <b>NdisFreeMemoryWithTagPriority</b> releases memory that is neither contiguous nor noncached, it must
-      be running at IRQL &lt;= DISPATCH_LEVEL.</p>

-<p>Because noncached memory and contiguous memory are seldom released until the allocating miniport
-    driver is unloading, a caller of
-    <b>NdisFreeMemoryWithTagPriority</b> usually is running at IRQL = PASSIVE_LEVEL for these types of